 Addition of LDPC codes

-specifies a number of low-density parity-check (LDPC) codes for the coding of either a Transfer Frame or a stream of Sync-Marked Transfer Frames (SMTFs).
-ECSS-E-ST-50-01 did not include any LDPC codes.Transfer frame lengths
+CCSDS 131.0-B-5 specifies a number of low-density parity-check (LDPC) codes for the coding of either a Transfer Frame or a stream of Sync-Marked Transfer Frames (SMTFs).
+ECSS-E-ST-50-01 did not include any LDPC codes.

+Addition of turbo code rates

+CCSDS 131.0-B-5 specifies turbo codes with rates 1/2, 1/3, 1/4, and 1/6.
+ECSS-E-ST-50-01 instead specified only Turbo codes with rate 1/2 and 1/4.

+ASM bit patterns

+CCSDS 131.0-B-5 specifies dedicated ASM bit patterns for LDPC codes and Turbo codes, depending on the code rates.
+Since some of these codes and rates were not part of ECSS-E-ST-50-01, the associated ASM bit patterns were also not included.

+Pseudo-randomizer

+Section 10 of CCSDS 131.0-B-5 specifies a pseudo-randomizer with 131071 bits in length, for avoiding spectral spikes in high-data-rate links.
+The 131071-bits pseudo-randomizer replaces the 255-bit randomizer of ECSS-E-ST-50-01, unless it is required for backward compatibility with legacy systems.

+Transfer frame lengths

-Section 11 of has a normative specification of the transfer frame lengths that can be used with each of the channel codes.
+Section 11 of CCSDS 131.0-B-5 has a normative specification of the transfer frame lengths that can be used with each of the channel codes.
 Annex C of ECSS-E-ST-50-01 had an informative specification of the lengths.

+USLP transfer frame

+CCSDS 131.0-B-5 has normative specifications for supporting three Space Data Link Protocols: TM and AOS Space Data Link protocols and the Unified Space Data Link (USLP, CCSDS 732.1-B-3).
+ECSS-E-ST-50-01 did not include any reference to USLP.

 Managed parameters

-Section 12 of has a normative specification of the managed parameters used by synchronization and channel coding.
+Section 12 of CCSDS 131.0-B-5 has a normative specification of the managed parameters used by synchronization and channel coding.
 Annex G of ECSS-E-ST-50-01 had an informative specification, and referred to the parameters as mission configuration parameters.

 Ground to space

-The channel codes specified in can be used as well on ground-to-space and space-to-space links.
+The channel codes specified in CCSDS 131.0-B-5 can be used as well on ground-to-space and space-to-space links.
 Section 13 has a normative specification for ground-to-space and space-to-space links.
 ECSS-E-ST-50-01 did not include such use.

 Specification of service interfaces

-Annex A of provides a formal abstract specification of the service interfaces, including service primitives and parameters, provided by TM Synchronization and Channel Coding.
+Annex A of CCSDS 131.0-B-5 provides a formal abstract specification of the service interfaces, including service primitives and parameters, provided by TM Synchronization and Channel Coding.
 There was no equivalent in ECSS-E-ST-50-01.

 Security considerations

-Annex B of provides a discussion of security considerations related to TM Synchronization and Channel Coding.
+Annex B of CCSDS 131.0-B-5 provides a discussion of security considerations related to TM Synchronization and Channel Coding.
 There was no equivalent in ECSS-E-ST-50-01.

 Application profiles

 Annex D of ECSS-E-ST-50-01 provided guidelines for choosing a coding scheme and included some information on coding scheme performance.
-There is no equivalent in .
+There is no equivalent in CCSDS 131.0-B-5.
 The CCSDS Historical Document, CCSDS 131.4-M-1-S also provided guidance to users in the choice of coding scheme for a telemetry link.
 The CCSDS informational report, CCSDS 130.1-G-3, includes performance information related to TM synchronization and channel coding.

 Bibliography